-Study Procedures ^a Study Days in Period 2 ^c ET ^m FU n
+Study Procedures ^a Study Days in Period 2 ^c - Part 1 ET ^m FU n

-Days in Period → 1 ^e 2 - 9 10 11 12 13 14
+Days in Period → 1 ^e 2 - 3 4 5 6 7 8 9 10 11 12

-Hours → 0 0 0 0 0.133 0.25 0.5 0.75 1 1.5 2 4 6 8 10 14 24 36 48
+Hours → 0 0 0 0 0 0.133 0.25 0.5 0.75 1 1.5 2 4 6 8 10 14 24 36 48 72 96 120 144 168

 Safety Evaluations

-12-Lead Safety ECG ^g X ^o X X
+12-Lead Safety ECG ^g X X

-Vital Signs (PR, BP, RR, and T) ^g X ^o X X X ^l X X
+Vital Signs (PR, BP, RR, and T) ^g X X

-Hem, Serum Chem ^h , and UA X ^o X ^l X
+Hem, Serum Chem ^h , Coag, and UA X X

 C-SSRS ^j X X

 AE Monitoring X X

 ConMeds Monitoring X X

 Study Drug Administration / PK

-Rifampin Administration ^p X X X X X X
+Itraconazole QD Administration ^o X X X X X X X X X X

 Soticlestat Administration X ^k

-Blood for Soticlestat [REDACTED] X ^l X X X X X X X X X X X X ^l X X ^l X
+Blood for Soticlestat ^C ^{CI} ^K X ^l X X X X X X X X X X X ^l X X ^l X ^l X ^l X ^l X ^l

 Other Procedures

-Confinement in the CRU ^d X
+Confinement in the CRU X

-- For details on Procedures, refer to Section 9.0. - Within 28 days prior to the first dosing. - There will be washout period of 4 days between the soticlestat dose in Period 1 and the first rifampin dose in Period 2. - Participants will be admitted to the CRU on Day -1 of Period 1, at the time indicated by the CRU, and be confined throughout the study (Day 14 of Period 2).
-Participants may be asked to check-in to the CRU earlier to undergo additional COVID-19 precaution procedures. - Day 5 of Period 1 will be the same as Day 1 of Period 2, study procedures scheduled for both days will only be performed once. - A full physical examination will be conducted at screening.
+a For details on Procedures, refer to Section 9.0.

+b Within 28 days prior to the first soticlestat administration.

+c There will be a washout period of exactly 4 days between soticlestat dose in Period 1 and the first itraconazole dose in Period 2.

+d Participants will be admitted to the CRU on Day -1 of Period 1 and be confined throughout the study (Day 12 of Period 2).
+Participants may be asked to check in to the CRU earlier to undergo additional COVID-19 precaution procedures.

+e Day 5 of Period 1 will be the same as Day 1 of Period 2.
+Study procedures scheduled for both days will be performed only once.

+f A full physical examination will be conducted at screening.
 An abbreviated physical examination will be conducted at check-in.
+Symptom-driven physical examinations may be performed during the study, at the Investigator's or designee's discretion.
-Symptom-driven physical examinations may be performed during the study, at the Investigator's or designee's discretion. - All assessments will be performed after participants have rested for at least 5 minutes in the supine position. - Samples for serum chemistry will be obtained following a fast of at least 8 hours, however, in case of dropouts or rechecks, participants may not have fasted for 8 hours prior to when the serum chemistry sample is taken. - To be performed within 24 hours prior to dosing of soticlestat.

-- j.
-At screening, the C-SSRS Baseline/Screening version will be administered; at all other time points, the Since Last Visit version will be administered. - k.
-Soticlestat will be administered after an overnight fast of at least 10 hours.
-Fasting will continue for at least 4 hours postdose. - l.
-To be performed prior to dosing. - m.
-To be performed prior to early termination from the study. - n.
-The CRU will contact all participants (including participants who terminate the study early) 15 (\pm 2) days after the last soticlestat administration by telephone or other methods per CRU standards to determine if any AE has occurred since the last study visit. - o.
-To be performed within 2 hours prior to dosing of soticlestat. - p.
-On Day 11 (Period 2), participants will receive soticlestat and rifampin together, after an overnight fast of at least 10 hours.
-On Days 1 to 10 and Days 12 and 13 (Period2), rifampin will be administered after an overnight fast of at least 8 hours.
-No food is allowed during the first 4 hours after drug administration.
+- g All assessments will be performed after participants have rested for at least 5 minutes in the supine position. - h Samples for serum chemistry will be obtained following a fast of at least 8 hours, however, in case of dropouts or rechecks, participants may not have fasted for 8 hours prior to the serum chemistry sample is taken. - i To be performed within 24 hours prior to dosing of soticlestat. - j At screening, the C-SSRS Baseline/Screening version will be administered; at all other time points, the Since Last Visit version will be administered. - k Soticlestat will be administered following an overnight fast of at least 10 hours.
+Fasting will continue for at least 4 hours postdose. - l To be performed prior to dosing. - m To be performed prior to early termination from the study. - n The CRU will contact all participants (including participants who terminate the study early) 15 (± 2) days after the last soticlestat administration by telephone or other methods per CRU standards dose to determine if any AEs have occurred and/or any concomitant medications were taken since the last study visit. - o On Days 1 to 4 and Days 6 to 11, participants will receive 200 mg itraconazole QD as an oral solution on an empty stomach (no food from 1 hour before until 2 hours after dosing).
+On Day 5 participants will receive 200 mg itraconazole QD as an oral solution on an empty stomach (no food from at least 10 hours before until at least 4 hours after dosing).